APPLICATION ASSISTANCE FOR SNAP

 Learn more about SNAP from DSHS’s website here.

-• Sign up for an appointment with a Clark County Food Bank SNAP Application Assistance Team Member here.
+If you would like assistance in completing a SNAP application, you can sign up for an appointment with a Clark County Food Bank SNAP Application Assistance Team Member here.
 We will call you and complete the SNAP application over the phone with you.
 Feel free to call 360-693-0939 to schedule an appointment as well if you’re unable to use the scheduling link provided.

 Not sure if you qualify?